Mootly/mp_secure/README.md

 composer dump-autoload -o
 ```

-Make sure you have the following line to your page or application initialization code before using this class definition.
+Make sure you have the following line in your page or application initialization code before using this class definition.
 Adjust accordingly based on the location of your vendor library.

 ```php
 require_once "<site root>/<vendor lib>/autoload.php;"